The OGLE Collection of Variable Stars. Over 15 000 Delta Scuti Stars in the Large Magellanic Cloud

-The Gaia DR3 catalog contains 270,905 candidates for RR~Lyr stars (Clementini \etal 2023), out of which 148,401 are observed by the OGLE survey.
-We confirmed the Gaia classification for 104,346 (approximately 70\%) of these stars.
-Among the remaining $\sim$44,000 objects, we discovered around 300 eclipsing variables and some other types of variable stars.
+The Gaia DR3 catalog contains 270\,905 candidates for RR~Lyr stars (Clementini \etal 2023), out of which 148\,401 are observed by the OGLE survey.
+We confirmed the Gaia classification for 104\,346 (approximately 70\%) of these stars.
+Among the remaining $\approx44\,000$ objects, we discovered around 300 eclipsing variables and some other types of variable stars.
 However, the vast majority of the Gaia RR~Lyr candidates in this group show no periodic variability at all.
 We conducted a visual inspection of both the OGLE {\it I}-band and Gaia {\it G}-band light curves of these misclassified stars and noticed that most of them are faint ($G>20$~mag), close to the detection limit of the Gaia telescope.
 The Gaia time-series photometry for these objects is usually quite noisy, and the periods provided in the Gaia DR3 catalog appear to be random measurements fitted to outlier data points in the light curves.
 Further analysis revealed a pronounced correlation between the contamination from non-RR~Lyr sources and the brightness of stars in the Gaia DR3 catalog.
-The contamination rate equals approximately 1\% for objects brighter than $G=19$~mag, it increases to 21\% for sources with mean {\it G}-band magnitudes ranging from 19 to 20~mag, and escalates to nearly 90\% for stars fainter than $G=20$~mag.
+The contamination rate equals approximately 1\% for objects brighter than $G=19$~mag, it increases to 21\% for sources with mean {\it G}-band magnitudes ranging from 19 to 20~mag, and escalates to nearly 90\% for stars fainter than $G=20$~mag. \Section{The OGLE Collection of ${\pmb \delta}$~Sct Stars in the LMC} The definitive version of our collection comprises 15\,256 $\delta$~Sct variables found in the OGLE fields toward the LMC.
+Approximately 15\,000 of these stars belong to the LMC, while the remaining objects are part of the Milky Way's halo.
+The majority of $\delta$~Sct stars in our sample exhibit radial pulsation in either the fundamental or first-overtone mode, as indicated by relatively large amplitudes of their light curves and position in the PL diagram (see Section~8).
+However, we refrain from providing the presumed pulsation modes of our variables due to the challenges associated with their identification in specific cases.
+Instead, we have divided our $\delta$~Sct sample into single mode and multimode pulsators.
+The latter category encompasses 639 stars (about 4\% of the entire catalog) that feature substantial amplitudes of their secondary or tertiary pulsation modes.